Treating a patient every minute. Since 1994.

 - Trains local staff thoroughly, with the intent of handing over all facilities to the local health authorities as soon as self-sustainability can be achieved

-Every year we publish a report on the progress of our humanitarian programmes, complete with extensive descriptions of each structure, patient care information, fundraising data, and how to participate in our activities.
+Every year we publish a report on the progress of our humanitarian programmes, complete with extensive descriptions of each facility, patient care information, fundraising data, and how to participate in our activities.